sergilopez1/Chess-Clock/README.md

 # Chess Clock
-Programmable arduino chess clock with LCD and membrane keyboard
+Programmable arduino chess clock with LCD and membrane keypad

 ## Features
 - Easy to use